Steven113/predict-me-service-backend/Readme.md

 # Predict-Me Service
-A Spark/Java based service for trying to predict a user's shopping list based on a few entered items, using the Apriori algorithm.
+A Spark/Java based service where users can enter a shopping list which will be loaded to a MongoDB collection.
+The user will then get recommendations mined from the database data.

 ## Building and Running (Maven)
 The Maven pom.xml file is configured so that all the code will be exported into a executable (fat) jar for the server.
 Everything is in the jar so that you can just run the server.